doanamo/BourneEngine/Readme.md

 - Unit tests framework and suite to ensure correctness

 # Requirements
+Project is developed primarily for the Windows platform.
+Linux is currently supported only for running unit tests.

-Project is based on CMake 3.29 and can be used with following compilers:
+Builds via CMake 3.29 with following compilers:
+- MSVC (recommended 19.42 or higher)
 - Clang (recommended 19.1 or higher)
-- MSVC (recommended 19.42 or higher)
 - GCC (recommended 14.2 or higher)

 # Features